 How to Become a Scientist

 Becoming a scientist, or aspiring to be one, usually derives from a natural curiosity about the world around us.
-I assume that if you are reading this essay you have that curiosity, that desire to learn more (often learn more than what is known).
+I assume that if you are reading this essay you have that curiosity, that passion to learn more (often learn more than what is known).
 Perhaps you would like to know if there are aliens?
 Or understand why people get sick and die (and how to avoid it)?
-Or how we can build faster cars?
+Or dream of building faster cars?
 Whatever the reason, you should have that motivation to learn more about science and technology.
-This motivation is vital because, as detailed below, becoming a scientist and doing science requires a lot of hard work and, while it can be fun and rewarding, the salaries of scientists don't match those of other highly-specialized professions.
+This motivation and passion is vital because, as detailed below, becoming a scientist and doing science requires a lot of hard work and, while it can be fun and rewarding, the salaries of scientists don't match those of other highly-specialized professions.

 Assuming you have the motivation and desire, how do you become a scientist?
 Good grades in school are important, no matter what stage you are in your education.
 Grades help you get to good schools, help you get to graduate school.
 While nobody will judge you solely by your grades (I certainly won't!), for students fresh out of university, grades and quality of education are often the most important information recruiters have to decide, say, who to interview for graduate school.
 The typical academic career is shown on Table 1 and involves getting a bachelor's degree and later a doctoral degree (and maybe a master's degree in between, though I normally don't recommend it as top students can often enter a doctoral program directly).
 At the early stages of your career, grades and alma mater are important and will open opportunities for you.

 Related to academic performance, you should practice doing science.
 This can be on your own (as a kid I studied the ants in our house and wrote a report detailing my findings) or within a research lab.
 Often there are summer projects in research labs even for high school students and once in university this is something you should actively pursue.
 It will give you first-hand experience on what scientists do on a daily basis and, if you do well, it will help you establish a rapport with researchers who can provide letters of recommendation and help your career.
 Letters of recommendation are an essential component of applications to graduate school, jobs and even internships.
 Thus establishing connections with teachers and, preferably, researchers in the field you wish to pursue is essential from an early age.
 So do not be afraid to be involved in science and contact researchers in your area of interest--e.g., volunteer to help out in their lab.
 As a general advice, make no mistake that you will need to work hard.
-Even outside your formal education you need to gain experience and study your field of interest.
-To make discoveries, to learn more than what is known you need to know what is known.
+Even outside your formal education you need to gain experience and study your field of interest, and it takes hard work to become an expert.
+To make discoveries, to learn more than what is known, you need to know what is known.

 Related to the above, another doubt students often have is in choosing PhD supervisor.
 (Postdocs can sometimes have similar doubts yet normally to a lesser degree as they tend to be more familiar with the field and people working on it.)
 Again, you need to do your homework and learn more about your field, identify the key players and those doing work and using techniques that excite you.
 The best labs and more reputed universities will not necessary be the best.
 I passed on the opportunity to do my PhD in Cambridge and instead went to a little-known university in Namur, Belgium, because I found the approaches and scientific questions of the lab in Belgium were more exciting and adequate to my career goals (and I never regretted my decision).
 Likewise, the bigger, more established labs may be more competitive and interactions with the supervisor may be less frequent.
 There is of course a subjective element to choosing a lab to work in.
 One issue is that freedom to pursue one's ideas may be encouraged in some labs but not in others, though some people enjoy it while others prefer a more structured mentoring.
 One general advice if you are considering joining a lab for PhD or postdoc is to contact former lab members and ask their opinion.